JanX2/ShortcutRecorder/README.md

 The best control to record shortcuts on macOS

-- Designed with Swift in mind
+- Objective-C framework developed with Swift in mind
 - Easily stylable
 - Translated into 23 languages
 - Supports macOS Accessibility